SummersRemote/xjfn/docs/XJFN_REFACTOR_PROMPTS.md

 ## Phase 7: Integration & Exports

-You are implementing the final integration and public API exports for the XJX data transformation library.
+You are implementing the final integration and public API exports for the xjfn data transformation library.
 This brings together **all previous phases** in a **greenfield implementation** emphasizing **clean public API and easy usage**.

 **Your Task:**
 Create the final integration layer that assembles the complete library with proper exports and auto-registration:

 1. **Main Index File** (`src/index.ts`)
    - Import all extension files to trigger auto-registration
-   - Export main XJX class and default export
+   - Export main xjfn class and default export
    - Export all core interfaces and types
    - Export utility functions and helpers
    - Export adapters and transforms for direct access